-- Utility customers are financially supporting the state's energy goals. - Currently the state has committed \$19.5 billion toward meeting these goals through 2025. - These figures do not include costs for future off-shore wind and energy storage (e.g. large-scale batteries). - Total costs could be more than 1 trillion dollars beyond 2025.
+- Utility customers are financially supporting the state's energy goals. - Currently the state has committed \$19.5 billion toward meeting these goals through 2025. - These figures do not include costs for future off-shore wind and energy storage (e.g. large-scale batteries). - Total costs could be in the trillions of dollars beyond 2025.